xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

        configuration.
        {: .notice--info}

-  *  **Ability to exchange Hellos and Peering Messages**: Open/R should be able to run unomodified on a platform and send its UDP hellos to port 6666 and ff02::1 and send/receive TCP peering messages using link local IPv6 addresses of neighbors.
+  *  **Ability to exchange Hellos and Peering Messages**: Open/R should be able to run unmodified on a platform and send its UDP hellos to port 6666 and ff02::1 and send/receive TCP peering messages using link local IPv6 addresses of neighbors.